tezferguson/xpm-image-seo-plugin/readme.txt

 == Privacy & Data Usage ==

-This plugin sends image data to OpenAI's API for processing.
+This plugin sends image data to OpenAI's API only when generating alt text.
 Please review OpenAI's privacy policy at https://openai.com/privacy/.
 The plugin:

 * Sends images to OpenAI only when generating alt text
 * Does not store images on external servers
-* Logs alt text generation locally in your WordPress database
+* Logs alt text generation and optimization locally in your WordPress database
 * Does not collect personal user information
 * Allows you to control when and how images are processed
+* Post duplication happens entirely on your server - no external data transmission

 == Technical Notes ==